Skip to content

 A group of people on a summery sandy beach in a pine forest by the sea.

-Based in Kainuu, the Vaara Collective is an independent professional theatre group whose work is deeply rooted in local contexts and ecologically ambitious.
+Based in Kainuu, the Vaara Collective is an independent professional theatre group whose work is ecologically ambitious and deeply rooted in local contexts.
 Deep ecology is embedded in the planning, execution, and themes of their performances.

-According to Elsa Lankinen, a member of the collective, the group’s ecological values are not strategically imposed but arise from a shared ethical foundation among its roughly twenty members.
-Ecological themes and local topics are often at the core of their works, which have addressed, for example, the Talvivaara (now Terrafame) mine, large predator debates, environmental emotions, and forest conflicts in Kainuu.
+According to Elsa Lankinen, a member of Vaara Collective, the group’s ecological values are not strategically imposed but arise from a shared ethical foundation among its roughly twenty members.
+Ecological themes and local topics are often at the core of their works, which have addressed, for example, the Talvivaara (now Terrafame) mine, debates concerning large carnivores, environmental emotions, and forest conflicts in Kainuu.

-In practice, the collective’s operations are sustainable and creative, even though formal metrics or monitoring systems are currently lacking.
-For instance, the Kertomusten kehällä performance, which toured elementary schools in 2025 and was funded by the Ministry of the Environment, was built entirely from visual elements of previous productions.
+In practice, the operations of the collective are sustainable and creative, even though currently lacking formal metrics or monitoring systems.
+For instance, the inclusive theatre performance Kertomusten kehällä (loosely “Campfire stories”), which toured elementary schools in 2025 and was funded by the Ministry of the Environment, was built entirely from visual elements of previous productions.
 Scenery and masks were pulled from storage, and any new elements were made from recycled materials, such as secondhand clothes that were printed with botanical patterns using plant-based dyes by the visual artist in the team.

-Kertomusten kehällä exemplifies both material and content-based circularity: previously used characters and themes were recontextualized and brought to life anew.
+The play exemplifies both material and content-based circularity: previously used characters and themes were recontextualized and brought to new life.
 According to Lankinen, this way of working deepens the relationship to both materials and topics—there’s no need to start from scratch every time.

-The collective aims to extend the lifecycle of works and materials.
+The collective wants to extend the lifecycle of works and materials.
 Sets, costumes, and props kept in storage for years may find their way back on stage.
 In 2024, a ten-year-old children’s performance went on a new tour with slight updates.
-Woolen root-like objects crocheted for a performance in a care home for the elderly—tactile objects meant to stimulate the senses—have been passed from viewer to viewer, from babies to seniors, for years.
-These objects demonstrate how a simple, sensory-stimulating piece can build bridges between audiences and generations.
+A set of crocheted woolen roots – soft objects that are pleasant to touch – used in a performance held at a retirement home have been passed around for years, from one viewer to another, from babies to the elderly.
+The roots embody how a simple, sensory-stimulating object can build bridges between audiences and generations.

 The Ärjänsaari Festival Brings People Back to Basics

-The Vaara Collective organizes the Ärjä Art Festival every other year, designed around ecological principles: no electricity and a leave-no-trace camping ethos. Ärjänsaari, once a UPM-owned recreation island, became a state-protected nature reserve after a long public dispute.
+The Vaara Collective organises the biennial Ärjä Art Festival , carried out on ecological principles: no electricity and a leave-no-trace camping ethos. Ärjänsaari, once a UPM-owned recreation island, became a state-protected nature reserve after a long public dispute.
 The island functions both as a stage and as a framework for participation—every artist and visitor brings their own gear, prepares their own food, joins in the daily routines of camp life, and takes responsibility for their own waste in the absence of waste management infrastructure.

 Slowness, simplicity, and community are not just practical choices but are part of the festival’s artistic and political core message: living differently is possible—and even rewarding.